gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 opt/adhoc-file-signer/bin/adhoc-sign-server --host 127.0.0.1 2>&1
 ```

-For now, all this script does is configures the process environment and passes
+For now, this script simply configures the process environment and launches
-control to `adhoc-sign-server` demanding it to bind to the IPv4 local network
+`adhoc-sign-server`, instructing it to bind to the IPv4 loopback interface
-interface `127.0.0.1`.
+`127.0.0.1`.

 You may notice that we use a POSIX shell script in Windows which, at first, may
 throw you into a loop.
 The reason we are doing so is to have a single codebase